ash/raku-course/essentials/functions/return-result/index.md

 {% include menu.html %}

 Functions often not just do something but also return a result.
-Actually, in functional programming, functions should not produce any side effects such as printing to console.
-But nevertheless, Raku does not limit you from doing so.
-Anyways, let’s see how to return a value from a function and how to get it from a calling code.
+For example, in functional programming, functions should not produce any side effects such as printing to console.
+Nevertheless, Raku does not limit you from doing so.
+Let’s see how to return a value from a function and how to get it in the calling code.

 ```raku
 sub add($x, $y) {